Why the S&P 500 Just Hit a Record Even Though the Economy Is in Shambles

 Why the Stock Market Is So Good in Bad Times

-It really isn’t that surprising that Wall Street seems so out of sync with Main Street right now.
+It really isn’t that surprising that Wall Street seems so out of sync with Main Street.
 Here are a few explanations for why stocks can soar, even when the overall economy is in the dumps.

 Small businesses are struggling, but they aren’t represented on stock indexes.

 When you hear on the news that the stock market had a good or bad day, that usually means the major stock indexes were up or down.
 The big three are the Dow Jones Industrial Average, the S&P 500 and NASDAQ.
 They track the stock prices of some of the biggest corporations in America.